PP-Module for LiFi Access Systems

 Application Note:

-If X.509v3 certificates is selected, the evaluator will ensure that the TSS description includes the use of client-side certificates for TLS mutual authentication.
+The evaluator shall verify that the TSS description includes the use of RADIUS over TLS, as described in RFC 6614.
+If X.509v3 certificates is selected, the evaluator shall ensure that the TSS description includes the use of client-side certificates for TLS mutual authentication.

 Guidance